Kristina01111000/Drws_site/README.md

 - need to pick out a  new email template, current one kinda looks like spam, grey background looks funeralish

 - need to attach the book listing to the front page and widget, menu

+set up a new potential email, forward it to him